Skip to navigation Skip to content

 • notification from the Department of Veterans' Affairs

-Other evidence cannot be provided for medically required heating/cooling.
+No other evidence can be provided for medically required heating/cooling.

 When claiming online, the customer should print and keep the SA450 as they may be asked for it during a review.
 The SA450 is a declaration signed by the equipment user that authorises EMEP to be paid to their carer.